-- Activities are designed to be confidence building using the three disciplines of drama, music and movement. - Our children generally fall within one of the following disability groups: Autism, Down's syndrome, Cerebral Palsy, Hearing Impaired and Profound Learning Difficulties. - Classes and workshops operate weekly as 3 hours sessions.
-All staff are trained and contracted per group of sessions continually building their knowledge of the programme and students. - Most sessions operate with 2 specialist teachers, 3 qualified teaching assistants and with up to 3 volunteers. - Staff are DBS checked (criminal records) for child protection. - All our Classes are fully compliant with up-to-date child protection rules and regulations. - The classes and workshops are subsidised by the charity thereby making them available to all income levels.
+- Activities are designed to be confidence building using the three disciplines of drama, movement and music. - Our children generally fall within one of the following disability groups: Autism, Down's syndrome, Cerebral Palsy, Hearing Impaired and Profound Learning Difficulties. - Classes and workshops operate weekly as 3 hours sessions.
+All staff are trained and contracted per group of sessions continually building their knowledge of the programme and students. - Most sessions operate with 2 specialist teachers, 3 qualified care assistants and with up to 3 volunteers. - Staff are DBS checked (criminal records) for child protection. - All our Classes are fully compliant with up-to-date child protection rules, regulations and policies. - The classes and workshops are subsidised by the charity thereby making them available to all income levels.

-Highlights for the Year Ending 2014
+Highlights for the Year Ending 2015